BPDU Guard

 Manual Recovery

-You can reset the port manually using the following steps:
+You can reset the port manually by using the shutdown and no shutdown command :

 SW2(config)# interface g0/2